Industrial Glossary

 Procurement & Supply ChainMinimum Order Quantity

 The lowest quantity of a product that a supplier is willing to sell in a single order.
-MOQs are common in B2B industrial procurement and can vary significantly between standard catalog items and custom-manufactured products.
+MOQs are common in B2B industrial procurement and can vary between standard catalog items and custom-manufactured products.

 MRO